-I made these images of Lighthouse the week my mother was dying.
+I made these images of Lighthouse the week my mother was dying over a decade ago now.
 When I rushed down to visit her at the weekend (she had been admitted to hospital at short notice) we didn’t know then that she would not see the week out.
 As the hours, and days unfolded, spent mainly at her bedside I occasionally withdrew back to her home and walked through the house taking photos.
-Initially not so much a photographic project, rather a photographic distraction from the pain and awfulness we were all facing as a family.
+It was never intended to be photographic project, rather a photographic distraction from the pain and awfulness we were all facing as a family.

 As I journeyed around their home, camera in hand, my parent’s dog Blucher (14 years old, white bearded, stone deaf and utterly gorgeous) loyally followed me about my business.
 His whole life had been dedicated to protecting his mummy, my mummy – and he couldn’t understand where she was now or why she had not returned.

 A few weeks after my mother passed away, my father had to move into the new house.
 The lease on Lighthouse had come to an end, and thereby so too ended this final chapter of my parent’s happy life together; bringing to a close 52 years of marriage in a remote and rented temporary seaside house.
 Only a few months later, Blucher also sadly died and my father was left to soldier on alone forging a new existence.